apimanovs/Contentus/README.md

-# 📝 Contentus — Your AI Content Assistant for Telegram
+# 📝 Contentus — Telegram AI Post Generator Bot

-Welcome to **Contentus** — a clean, focused, AI-powered assistant for Telegram creators who want **to write more, think less**, and never stare at a blinking cursor again.

-Whether you're a solo channel admin, a content marketer, or managing multiple brands — Contentus turns chaotic idea-juggling into confident, fast execution.
-Right inside Telegram.
+> ⚠️ This is an unfinished pet project.
+Around 60% of the planned features have been cut.
+But hey — it still works, and it's kinda cool.

 ---

-## 🎯 What is Contentus?
+## 🚧 What is this?

-**Contentus** is a Telegram bot powered by GPT that helps you:
+**Contentus** is a Telegram bot that I started building as a personal experiment.

-- ✍️ Generate post ideas tailored to your niche
+It was meant to be a full-featured AI assistant for Telegram channel creators — but in the end, I kept just the essentials:

+- ✍️ You can generate posts using AI (OpenAI GPT)
-- 🧠 Write full posts based on your channel style
+- 📌 You can link your Telegram channel
-- 🪄 Rewrite and enhance drafts with CTAs, humor, or clarity
-- 📅 Plan a week’s worth of content in seconds
-- 🔁 Adapt one post across multiple Telegram channels

-It’s like a copywriter that doesn’t charge hourly.
+- 🧾 You can add example posts so the bot learns your tone

+That’s it.
+No admin panel, no scheduling, no tracking.
+Just post generation — fast and simple.

 ---

-## 👤 Who it's for

-- Telegram **channel admins**
-- Freelance **copywriters** managing multiple clients
-- **SMM teams** with 5 deadlines and 0 inspiration
-- Anyone who thought: _“If only someone wrote this post for me…”_
+## 🧪 Why it exists

+I was curious about how Telegram bots, OpenAI, and .NET could work together.
+I had big plans… and then lost interest halfway through 😅

+The truth is:

+- 🧱 I didn’t care about architecture — I didn’t really know what that was
+- 🧠 I was still learning C# and backend dev
+- 💡 I just wanted to see something *run* — and it did!

+Now the bot just sits here, generating posts with surprising quality based on the linked channel info.

 ---

+## 🛠 Features (implemented)

+- Link a Telegram channel
+- Add example posts / channel description
+- Generate AI-written content based on your channel’s style
+- Use HTML formatting for better output in Telegram

+---

+## 🚫 What’s missing (and probably won’t happen)

+- Weekly idea planner
+- Rewrite/Enhance/Edit tools
+- Multi-channel management
+- Proper security, validation, architecture, scalability... 😅

+---

-## ⚙️ Tech Stack
+## 🧰 Tech Stack

-- **.NET / C#**
+- **C# / .NET**
 - **Telegram Bot API**
 - **OpenAI GPT-4 / GPT-3.5**
-- Optionally: **Anthropic Claude API**
-- Data: **SQLite** (for MVP), PostgreSQL later
+- **SQLite** (for MVP) → maybe PostgreSQL one day

+---

+## 🤷‍♂️ Status

+**Unmaintained.**
+I’m no longer actively working on this bot, but it still works as a minimal AI helper inside Telegram.

+Feel free to fork, rewrite, improve, or just peek into the code and laugh at my early developer phase 😄

+---

+## 💬 Final Thought

+> It might be unfinished, but it helped me finish something: learning.
+> And sometimes, that's enough.